Public image of Taylor Swift: Kanye West

+BBC News called it the "music's most notorious on-off feud".
+Vulture writer Nate Jones pinpointed her overexposure during the Red and 1989 album cycles as the reason why the media easily "turned against" her in 2016, such as an opinion piece from Vices Grace Medford that attributed Swift's later success to her "vilifying" West.
 Knibbs commented that Swift was a "country music princess on the verge of superstardom" in 2009, became a "snake" in 2016, and returned as a "full-blown music juggernaut" after 2019, providing an excellent "case study for the ups and downs of modern pop stardom".
 Swift has attempted to avoid overexposure since 2017, and has often mocked the media in her music; she sold supplementary magazines inspired by Reputation at Target with sarcastic comments about her life mimicking gossip headlines.
 According to Carter Sherman of Vice, after viewing Swift as a "villain" from 2016 to 2018, growing self-awareness in the media helped popular culture undergo a "Great Swift Revival" in 2020, healing her public image.
-Swift, however, continued to receive extensive scrutiny well into the 2020s decade, which prompted Mary Kate Carr of The A.V.
+Media outlets began praising Swift for standing her ground.
+She however continued to receive extensive scrutiny well into the 2020s decade, which prompted Mary Kate Carr of The A.V.
 Club to conclude there is a "Taylor Swift-shaped hole" in media coverage, where journalists forgo ethics when discussing Swift.
+Shaad D'Souza of The Guardian wrote in 2023 that Swift had become "immune to hate" and re-established herself as the world's favorite popstar.